alphagov/forms/research/2025-11-18-Welsh-usability-testing-nov25.md

 - The need for a Welsh expert to review the final output was mentioned by several.

-- 2 participants experienced challenges caused by the pasted Welsh content boxes behave.
-One struggles with the scrolling boxes.
+- 2 participants experienced challenges caused by the pasted Welsh content boxes behaviour.
+One struggled with the scrolling boxes.
 Another had pasted in carriage returns which pushed the text out of view when the English was only a single line.
 Didn’t understand what the corner expander icon meant.

 - After using it, participants said it was easy, logical and straightforward.